sriniv27/AutoTeXeR/README.md

 1. More interactive and user friendly interface
 2. Generate a more finely tailored makefile for each LaTeX compiler
 3. Add make options depending on the need/use of a .bib file
+4. Allow usepackage insertion from **packagelist** to include options as well

 ## Installation and Usage
 1. Clone the repo ``git@github.com:sriniv27/AutoTeXer`` or fork it.